evuraan/MythicalMythTV/maestro/groups.md

 # Groups (Display)

-`maestro` now organizes the recordings into groups (i.e. titles or records).
+`maestro` and Mythical player can organize the recordings into groups (i.e. titles or records).

-While this does not break backward compatibility, update your maestro to the latest version to get the best experience.
+While this does not break backward compatibility, update your maestro and app to the latest versions to get the best experience.

 Three buttons provides the sorting functionality.